gggraph/p-graph/README.md

 Double clicking on the main screen will open a mini portable screen which can be more convenient to work with!

-**Graphy use the Web Audio API**.
+**It uses the Web Audio API**.
 Read audio documentation to get further.
 See [a dummy patch of a single-oscillator synth](https://raw.githubusercontent.com/gggraph/p-graph/main/git-content/synthseq.mp4)

 ## Code editor
 <p>